Increased security as a matter of necessity

 This innovative approach is a world first.
 It offers the citizens of Cameroon the benefits of having an identity card which cannot be questioned.

-They are fitted with a microprocessor which combines the physical security of the document with a means of electronic security.
+They are fitted with a microprocessor that combines the physical security of the document with a means of electronic security.
 This feature opens up new possibilities in electronic identification for multiple new forms of use.

 In particular, they will allow holders to have secure access to electronic services such as e-government via Internet portals, thanks to strong electronic authentication through a digital certificate issued by the card issuing authority.